 Program overview

 The Advanced Diploma in Technical Arts is a full-time program designed to equip students with industry-relevant skills in visual effects, 3D modeling, interactive graphics, and animation.
 Over the course of 12 months, students will engage in hands-on training led by experienced industry professionals.
-This program emphasizes the integration of artistic vision with technical expertise, preparing graduates for a successful career as technical artists in the digital entertainment and interactive media sectors.
-The program is delivered in a blended format, combining on-campus and online learning, allowing students to balance their studies with other commitments.
+This program emphasizes the integration of artistic vision with technical expertise, preparing graduates to excel as technical artists in the fast-paced digital entertainment and interactive media sectors.
+The program is delivered in a blended format, combining on-campus and online learning, ensuring flexibility for students.

-• Project Sequence: Students will complete a series of team projects that simulate real-world technical art environments
+• A series of team projects that simulate real-world work environments.

 Featured Experiences